travis-ci/docs-travis-ci-com/user/deployment/bintray.md

 #### Package Section

 Bintray package information.
-Following informations are mandatory on open source projects.
+Following information is mandatory on open source projects.

 - `name` is the Bintray package name
 - `repo` is the Bintray repository name